We are always looking for bright,

 - Undergrads,

-if you are at Stanford, contact Prof. Pop and apply through SUPER
+if you're at Stanford, contact Prof. Pop and apply through SUPER

 or an REU